 Post-incident documentation:

-- Dashcam footage, if available
+- Dashcam footage, if you have it

 - Medical records, if injuries occurred